CarlaKeresztesi/tech515-sparta-test-app-cicd/README.md

 # tech515-sparta-test-app-cicd
-Check webhook works on main branch.
+Check webhook works on main branch for new server.